 The SDK supports the following features:

-- and snapshots with user properties but without callgraphs.
+- Snapshots with user properties but without callgraphs

 Together, these tools give you visibility on application load and response times, and any custom metrics you define.

 You monitor .NET Core applications by deploying the .NET Core for Linux SDK to your application directory and project.